How a Pillow Plays an Important Role During Your Sleep

 First, you should focus on your sleeping position.
 Stomach sleepers need a small pillow because they lie flat on their chest.
 A thick pillow can strain their neck too much and cause back pain.

 Back sleepers can use a wedge pillow that elevates the upper body.
 They can also opt for medium or thin ones.
-These pillows will support the back neck and prevent back pain.
+These pillows will support the back neck, prevent back pain and be the most comfortable.

 Side sleepers should look for one with a medium thickness that allows the head to be elevated correctly to align the spine.
 They can also use a contoured pillow.